 Report a leak

 Our team of leakage experts work around the clock pinpointing and fixing leaks as quickly as possible.
 It’s a big job, we’ve got 9,320 miles of pipework covering a rural and hilly region.
 We’re heavily investing in technology to help us use real-time data to make sure we do everything we can to find and fix leaks quicker.
+Find out more about how we're tackling leakage here.

 We wouldn’t be able to find as many leaks and achieve one of the lowest levels for leakage in the industry without you.